nanvel/blog/2016/09/marketing.md

 - readability, use simple language (see [Readability score](https://readability-score.com/))
 - social networks share
 - use [schema.org](http://schema.org/), [ogp](http://ogp.me/) and [app links](http://applinks.org/documentation/) meta
+- sitemap is available and submitted to Google

 If you have a duplicate page, use this tag:
 ```html